 - Bake 35 to 40 minutes, or until the cakes are no longer jiggly in the center.
 Remove from the oven and cool on a wire rack.
 Split the cooled layers horizontally to make 4 layers in all.
 (I use a serrated knife… and gently saw around the center to cut even layers).

-- Remove from the heat and stir in the butter and lemon juice and zest.
+Remove from the heat and stir in the lemon juice, butter and zest.
 Transfer half of the hot filling to a small bowl and set aside to cool.
 Add the white chocolate to the hot filling in the saucepan and stir until the chocolate is melted; set aside.
 In a small bowl, beat the cream cheese until fluffy.
 Beat in the white chocolate mixture until light and smooth.
 At this point, you should have a small bowl of lemon curd and a bowl of white chocolate truffle filling.

 - Spread one third of the white chocolate filling over one layer of the cake.
 Top with a second cake layer, then spread with one third more of the filling; top with a third cake layer and spread the remaining filling over.
 Top with the last cake layer and spread reserved lemon curd.
 Refrigerate, uncovered, until the filling is set (2 to 3 hours).

-- Make the whipped cream: In another bowl, whip the cream and sweeten it with the confectioners’ sugar.
+In another bowl, whip the cream and sweeten it with the powdered sugar.
 Frost the sides of the cake with half of the whipped cream frosting.
 Put the remaining frosting into a pastry bag and pipe decoratively around the top and bottom edge of the cake.
 Refrigerate up to 8 hours before serving.